Find Your Center And You Can Never Be Lost Again

 You spend your whole life stuck in the labyrinth, thinking how you’ll escape one day, and how awesome it will be, and imagining that future keeps you going, but you never do it.
 You just use the future to escape the present.

-Do you know someone who thinks these immense detailed daydreams.
-They can go on for hours telling you how when they when the Lotto they are going to do all of these wonderful things with their life.
+Do you know someone who thinks these immense detailed daydreams?
+They can go on for hours telling you how when they win the Lotto they are going to do all of these wonderful things with their life.
 It is always “someday” thinking.
 Some fantasy of how someone or something will happen in their life, and everything will finally be the way they want it.
 I have had this kind of thinking.
 Dissatisfied with what life is, we escape into a fantasy of what we want it to be.
 Which is fine if it is the beginning of making a change in our life.
-But too many times, we just go round and round the labyrinth twisting and turning.
+But too many times, we just go round and round the labyrinth twisting and turning, but never finding the end.
 We feel like we are doing something, but in reality we are lost and going nowhere.

 The point of the maze is to find its center.
 The point of a labyrinth is to find your center.